 When is it requested?

-A healthcare professional usually requests a PV test (along with other tests) to evaluate a patient who has symptoms that suggest polymyalgia rheumatica, giant cell arteritis or temporal arteritis, such as headaches, neck or shoulder pain, pelvic pain, anaemia, unexplained weight loss, and joint stiffness.
-There are many other conditions that can result in a temporary or sustained elevation in PV.
+A healthcare professional usually requests a PV test (along with other tests) when a patient has symptoms that suggest polymyalgia rheumatica, giant cell arteritis or temporal arteritis, such as headaches, neck or shoulder pain, pelvic pain, anaemia, unexplained weight loss, and joint stiffness.
+There are many other conditions that can cause a rise in PV.

-Since the PV is a non-specific marker of inflammation and is affected by other factors, the results must be used with the doctor’s other clinical findings, the patient’s health history, and results from other appropriate laboratory tests.
+Since the PV is a non-specific marker of inflammation, the results must be used with the doctor’s other clinical findings, the patient’s health history, and results from other appropriate laboratory tests.
 If the PV and clinical findings match, the doctor may be able to confirm or rule out a suspected diagnosis.
 A single elevated PV, without any symptoms of a specific disease, will usually not give the doctor enough information to make a medical decision.